cefleet/sample_webserver/README.md

 ```
 Where items is the name of the route you made earlier.

-# Make a tiny web app to test writing to the database
+# Add a Post Route to add items to database
-> You can technically do this from construct or any other system like postman that can send a http type request with a POST/PUT method.
-This is so you can test your routes without writing code in construct.
-1. Add ability to host html file from
-2. Add post route to insert into the database:
+1. Add post route to insert into the database:
 ```
 //previous code
  ...